chenyun964/cs201G2T3/README.md

 ### `mvn install`

-To install the dependencies in the POM.XML
+Install the dependencies included in the POM.XML

 ### `mvn clean install`